ajfisch/calibrated-selective-classification/README.md

 > **Warning** If the `calibration_dataset` argument is not given, then the threshold for making predictions the soft selector will be computed on the `input_dataset`.
 If, however, the `threshold` argument is given, then both the `calibration_dataset` and `coverage_level` arguments will be **ignored**, and the model will make predictions using the given threshold.

-To evaluate the selective predictor **without pre-computing predictions** in terms of selective calibration error, run:
+To evaluate the selective predictor in terms of selective calibration error, run:
 ```
 python bin/tools/evaluate_selective_model.py \
   --model_files <paths to saved SelectiveNet checkpoints> \